National Lecture News

 Oral Systemic Enzymes: What You Need To Know - Part 2

-There are several different types of enzymes.
+There are several different ENGINEs of enzymes.
 Some make oxidation-reduction reactions possible.
 Others transfer a chemical group from one molecule to another, etc. The ones used in oral systemic enzyme preparations are proteases, meaning they catalyze the splitting of proteins.

 The enzyme preparation I take is called Wobenzym.
 Because these are taken orally, they are coated to prevent breakdown by the hydrochloric acid of the stomach thus allowing the enzymes to reach the intestine.
 The G.I. tract is extremely important as an interface with the immune system.
 These enzymes pass through the gut wall and are then carried by the lymph and blood.

 Wobenzym is my first choice for enzyme supplementation because it has been used in Europe for decades and extensive research has been done on this product.
 Wobenzym contains a combination of proteolytic enzymes.
 From the vegetable kingdom they contain bromelain and papain.
 From the mammalian kingdom they contain trypsin, chymotrypsin and pancreatin.